6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 Long Range Shooting

-6.5 Grendel is another awesome distance plinker that stays supersonic out to 1,000 yards with a 24”ish barrel.
+6.5 Grendel AR is another awesome distance plinker that stays supersonic out to 1,000 yards with a 24”ish barrel.

 Both are accurate, do well in the wind, and offer little recoil to help you stay on target and track your shots.